9 Best Renters Insurance Companies in New Jersey of 2026

 Valuable items include jewelry, art, and collectibles such as old maps, stamps, and first-edition books.

-So, you will have to purchase an endorsement for full coverage, which will increase your monthly rate.
+So, you must purchase an endorsement for full coverage, increasing your monthly rate.

 When Coverage is Not Enough Coverage